Opal Williams

 okay, what was that for?

 He's like, well, how about a date?
+I'm like, okay.

+He wasn't looking for a relationship.
 She says she wasn't looking for a relationship.

 It just kind of happened.

-She called me and said that she had gotten married and she had met the man that made her very happy, that he was the one, and that he had two daughters.
+She called me and said that she had gotten married and she had met the man that made her very happy, that he was the one and that he had two daughters and she absolutely loved them.

-He ended up coming here to Indianapolis to start work here.
+Stephen, he's a software engineer.
+He ended up coming here to Indianapolis to start work here and then the kids and I followed.

 Opal loved being a stay-at-home mom to her and Stephen's growing brood.
+She taught me how to do makeup.

+We love to bowl.
 We are a big bowl family.

 Sometimes we'll go to the water parks.

 They were a very happy couple, a very happy family.
+The kids got along very well.

 By 2014, Stephen's kids had moved out, leaving only Opal's sons in the home.
+With a partially empty nest, Opal was eager to pursue a lifelong dream.

 I've always wanted to be a truck driver.

 I love the road.
+I love to travel.

 I just love everything about it.
+It's just a sense of freedom.

 Opal obtained her commercial driver's license and began driving a big rig.

 But her life on the road put a strain on her marriage, and she and Stephen began to drift apart.
+We're different.

+I mean, me, I love traveling.
 He falls asleep after two hours in a vehicle.

-God, you can't get much opposite than that.
+I mean, God, you can't get much opposite than that.
+Sometimes they slept in separate rooms, they had arguments.

 But Opal and Stephen weren't quite ready to give up on their marriage, and they weren't the only ones having problems.

-In August 2015, the couple got a call from a woman named Linda.
+In August 2015, the couple got a call from a woman named Linda, the new wife of Opal's first husband, Don.

 Linda explained that she needed time away from her relationship with Don, but had nowhere else to go.
+She asked Opal and Stephen for help.

 She didn't have a vehicle.
+She was stuck there.

+She needed help, so they rescued her.
 And so Stevie, the white knight that he is, is going to step up and save Linda.

 Stephen and Opal told Linda she could stay with them while she figured out what to do about her marriage.

-Opal and Stephen learned they would have more house guests when Stephen's 20-year-old daughter, Amanda, asked to move back in, along with her boyfriend, Stephen Brian.
+Opal and Stephen learned they would have more house guests when Stephen's 20-year-old daughter Amanda asked to move back in, along with her boyfriend, Stephen Brian.

 I call my dad, it's like, dad, I gotta tell you something.
+He's like, what, you heard it?
+Like, uh-uh, yeah.

-You want to be mad, but he couldn't get excited because he gets a grandchildren.
+You wanna be mad, but he couldn't get excited because he gets a grandchildren.
+So we move back,

-So we move back, because we needed that help.
+cause we needed that help.

 Six months later, 51-year-old Stephen and 35-year-old Opal became grandparents.
+Opal was smitten with the new arrival.

-When our daughter was born, she came into hospital right away and saw our daughter.
+When our daughter was born, she came into hospital right away and saw our daughter was very loving.
+She just sat there and wanted to hold the baby.

 When we moved in, there was actually a lot of people there, but it was really peaceful in the beginning.
+So everybody got along really well.

 But on March 17th, 2015, just over a month after Opal's granddaughter was born, everything the Williams family held dear would be turned upside down.